cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

         // Generate a BVH for the RayTracer
         EmbreeBVH bvh = new EmbreeBVH(Plane);
 ```

-Our Start() function should look like this at the end of this section.
 ![Creating The Plane](../assets/walkthroughs/unity/3_graph_generator/creating_the_plane.PNG)

 ### Generating the Graph

-Now that we have the geometry we are going to traverse, let's generate a graph on it.
+Now that we have a BVH, let's generate a graph on it.
 In the code below, we define a starting point for the graph, then we define the spacing between each node.

+We'll place our start point 1 meter above the origin of the scene (0,0,1).
+Starting directly at the origin, (0,0,0), would put the start point inside of the plane we're using for the ground, causing the initial ground check to fail.

-Lower spacing results in a larger, more detailed graph, while higher spacing creates smaller less detailed graphs.
-For now, we will keep the spacing at 1m in all directions.
+For this demonstration, we'll use a spacing of one meter in each direction, so each node in our graph will be at maximum one meter apart.
+Generally, lower spacing results in a more dense, detailed graph, while higher spacing creates less dense, less detailed graphs.

-Enter this code below the BVH code from the previous section.
+To accomplish the above, enter this code below the BVH code from the previous section.
 ```C#
         // Set Options for the Graph Generator Vector3D start_point = new Vector3D(0, 0, 1); // The point to start thegraph generation